Gunman, police officer killed in attack on Kenya deputy president's home

 A Reuters reporter near Ruto's compound said he saw several police vehicles going in and out of the compound, as well as one armored vehicle in the compound.

-The reporter said he also saw one armored vehicle in the compound.

-Writing by George Obulutsa; Editing by Keith Weir
+Writing by George Obulutsa; Additional reporting by Humphrey Malalo in Nairobi; Editing by Keith Weir and Dale Hudson